kloimhardt/babashka-snipets/README.md

 open `http://localhost:9000` in your favourite web browser.

-the error mentioned above is printed in both terminal and browser console.

-## obsolete: sicmutils and the compile option
+## sicmutils and the compile option
 Code for the following [sicmutils issue](https://github.com/sicmutils/sicmutils/issues/271)

 Start the cljs-repl: